 Valentine's Day Stay-at-Home Date Night

-Tomorrow is February 14: Valentine’s Day (or as I like to call it, the Hallmark Holiday).
-As someone who is in a relationship, a common question I get asked around this time is, “What are you planning for Valentine’s Day?”
-And, to this day, many people are surprised when I say that I don’t ever go out to do anything for it.
+Tomorrow is February 14: Valentine’s Day.
+I don’t go out with my partner, which surprises many people.
 My reason is simple: I don’t need a special date night to be dictated to me.
 I don’t want to get dressed up to go out just because I’m told that I’m supposed to.

 I have nothing against this holiday.
 In fact, I think it’s wonderful to have a day to celebrate love.
 But it doesn’t feel like the day is about love anymore.
 It feels more spending money on flowers, expensive gifts, and an overpriced dinner in a loud and busy restaurant.
 Commercialism has controlled this holiday for as long as I can remember.
 And when a holiday of love is no longer about love, then why do we bother?